sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 respect to one or more routing indices.
 Note that a SNIPLocation does not need to be exhaustive: If a given IndexId is not listed for a given relay in one SNIP, it might exist in another SNIP.
-Clients should not infer that the absence of an index in one SNIPLocation for a relay means that no SNIPLocation with that index exists for the relay.
+Clients should not infer that the absence of an IndexId in one SNIPLocation for a relay means that no SNIPLocation with that IndexId exists for the relay.

     ; SNIPLocation: we're using a map here because it's natural ; to look up indices in maps.
     SNIPLocation = {
-        ; A SNIP's location is given as a ranges of values in different ; indices.
+        ; A SNIP's location is given as a index ranges in different ; indices.
         * IndexId => IndexRange / ExtensionIndex,

-        ; For experimental and extension use -- denotes other kinds of ; indices.
-        * tstr => IndexRange / ExtensionIndex,
     }

     ; We'll define the different index ranges as we go on with